AntoineLanselle/MediScreen/README.md

 ## Note

-In order to simplify the application's code and facilitate maintenance, slight modifications have been made to the queries provided for adding notes, replacing the "¬" symbols with "&".
+In order to simplify the application's code and facilitate maintenance, slight modifications have been made :
+	- In the queries provided for adding notes, replacing the "¬" symbols with "&".
+	- The request port for PatientAssessmentService test requests is now 8083.
+	- The patients have aged since the project was created, so their dates of birth have been modified to match the responses expected by the PatientAssessmentService tests.

+Scripts of these queries with changes are available in [util/scripts](util/scripts)

 ## Micro-Services